werefin/UrbanSound8K-Classification-Denoising-Generation/README.md

 ## About this project
-Cognition & Computation (UniPD): final project
+Cognition & Computation (UniPD): final project.

 Key: use Mel-Frequency Cesptral Coefficients (MFCCs) to turn the audio points into a spatial representation.